pikkle/FoodMatch/README.md

 ## Deployment
-Important you have to deploy the server first and need to have a mysql server with the right schema, it can be found in the repo.
+Important: you have to deploy the server first and need to have a mysql server with the right schema, it can be found in the repo.
 You also need to have the Docker and sbt installed on your computer.
 Tested with Docker 17.03.1-ce and SBT 0.13.15 on macOS 10.12.5